wenkaiingermany/NCE_03/Lesson_40.md

 ### Who's who
-hoax n. a kind of practival joke in which someone makes people believe something that is not true  恶作剧
+hoax n. a kind of practical joke in which someone makes people believe something that is not true  恶作剧

 play a joke / trick on sb.
 make a fool of sb. 捉弄